markaumvb/RENE/index.md

 # Replication package

 This site contains scripts and datas to reproduce the paper intituled: Pull Requests or Commits?
-Which Method ShouldWe Use to Study Contributors’ Behavior?
+Which Method Should We Use to Study Contributors’ Behavior?

 ## Guidelines

 ### Selecting the projects

-All projects used in this paper is available on this [link](data/projects)
+All projects used in this paper is available on this [link](https://github.com/markaumvb/RENE/blob/master/data/projects)

 ```markdown
 Syntax highlighted code block